ntnhut/LeetSolve/docs/source/String/3_Longest_Substring_Without_Repeating_Characters.md

 3
 ```

-This solution efficiently finds the length of the longest substring without repeating characters.
+This solution finds the length of the longest substring without repeating characters.

 It utilizes a {index}`sliding window` approach to track the starting index of the current substring and an unordered map to store the position of the characters encountered so far.
 By updating the starting index when a repeating character is encountered, it ensures that the current substring contains only unique characters.

-This approach optimizes the computation of the length of the longest substring by efficiently handling the sliding window and updating the length accordingly, resulting in an overall efficient solution.
+This approach optimizes the computation of the length of the longest substring by handling the sliding window and updating the length accordingly, resulting in an overall efficient solution.

 ### Complexity